joaoh1/BoringTemplate/README.md

 ## License

 This template, like the original template which this is based on, is available under the CC0 license.
-A copy of the MIT license is contained in this repository as a personal QoL feature and it isn't applied on this template.
+A copy of the MIT license is contained in this repository as a personal quality-of-life feature and it isn't applied on this template.